-We have summarised the rights that you have under General Data Protection Regulation.
+In this Section, we have summarised the rights that you have under General Data Protection Regulation.
 Some of the rights are complex, and not all the details have been included in our summaries.
 Accordingly, you should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights.
 Please note, not all these rights are absolute, and we can refuse to comply with rights in certain scenarios.
 If this is ever the case, you will be notified with all the relevant information.

 Your principal rights under General Data Protection Regulation are:

 Right to be Informed

 Right to Object

 Right to lodge a Complaint

 You have the right to confirmation as to whether we process your personal data and, where we do, you may request access to the personal data, together with certain additional information.
 That additional information includes details of the purposes of the processing, the categories of personal data concerned and the recipients of the personal data.
 Providing the rights and freedoms of others are not affected, we will supply to you a copy of your personal data.
 The first copy will be provided free of charge, but duplicate copies or requests deemed excessive may be subject to a reasonable fee (£10).

 You as a data subject have the right to rectification, which will allow you as the data subject to modify/change any personal information to the purpose of ensuring that the information we process is update to date.